Architoff1/AIML-Maths-DL-/README.md

 <img src="https://r2cdn.perplexity.ai/pplx-full-logo-primary-dark%402x.png" style="height:64px;margin-right:32px"/>

-# I mean update our whole plan it looks like in the plan we only have the syllabus related planning what about the field mastery and everything

-Here is your **fully upgraded study plan** that integrates both your syllabus (starting with ANN) and a parallel mastery path for the entire AIML field—so you gain practical, in-depth expertise, not just exam preparation.
-This plan balances classroom progression and full-spectrum AIML mastery, with the best resources for each area.
+full upgraded study plan that starts with ANN and a parallel mastery path for the entire AIML field so you gain practical, in-depth expertise, not just exam preparation.
+This plan balances progression and full-spectrum AIML mastery, with the best resources for each area.

-***

 # AIML + Syllabus Mastery Study Plan (Aug 25 – Nov 28, 2025)